Claim: The name of the make-believe land featured in L. Frank Baum's series of Oz books was taken from a file cabinet drawer labeled

 I have a little cabinet letter file on my desk that is just in front of me.
 I was thinking and wondering about a title for the story, and had settled on the "Wizard" as part of it.
 My gaze was caught by the gilt letters on the three drawers of the cabinet.
 The first wasThis evidence wouldn't seem to leave much room for doubt, as Baum himself is undeniably the one person who knows how he came to choose the name, and this explanation comes straight from the horse's pen, so to speak.
 Baum's version does differ from the one offered by his son in that the latter places him in a roomful of children rather than alone in his study, but that difference might be dismissed as a mere literary embellishment on his son's part.
 Even Baum's version contains its own discrepancies, though, as various pre-publication references and copyright registrations reveal that Baum considered several titles for his book using the word "Oz" but not the word "Wizard" (e.g., "The City of the Great Oz," "The Fairyland of Oz," "The Land of Oz"), so clearly he had not "settled on the 'Wizard' as part of it" before coming up with the name 'Oz.'2 Moreover, Baum's wife Maud wrote to a friend in 1943 that:

-Still, this wouldn't be nearly as interesting a page if we labelled this claim as "true" and left things at that, so we'll opt for an "undetermined" classification that allows us to engage in some additional flights of
+Still, this wouldn't be nearly as interesting an article if we labeled this claim as a legend and left things at that, so we'll engage in some additional flights of

 - "Oz" was chosen for its similarity to "Boz," the pseudonym employed by writer Charles Dickens, whose works Baum admired.3

 - The selection of "Oz" was influenced by the title of Percy Bysshe Shelley's poem "Ozymandias" (the Greek form of User-maat-Re, one of Egyptian pharaoh